maki-nage/distogram/README.rst

 Although this code has been written by following the aforementioned research paper, some parts are also inspired by the implementation from `Carson Farmer <https://github.com/carsonfarmer/streamhist>`__.

+Thanks to `John Belmonte <https://github.com/belm0>`_ for his help on performances and accuracy improvements.